ohughes1207/Academic_Projects/2021_FERRE_Undergraduate_Project/README.md

 </div>

-The plot in Fig.23 illustrates how varying NCONT=3 and NCONT=4 in the case of the TgZA fit moves the data points around the plot.
-Fig.23 shows that NCONT=3 gives the better fit in this case as there are less data points against the boundaries and thus more data points in the valid region.
+The plot shown above illustrates how varying NCONT=3 and NCONT=4 in the case of the TgZA fit moves the data points around the plot.
+This shows that NCONT=3 gives the better fit in this case as there are less data points against the boundaries and thus more data points in the valid region.